 A number of committees have been set up within the group to organise and run the group’s activities.
 Each committee focuses on specific activities with the support of the Trustees in carrying out the important work of the group.

 We are always on the look out for those with time and expertise to help our charity grow and develop.
 If you would like to help the group in any way get in touch with our Chairman to find out more.
 We are keen to hear from people who are interested in helping run the group’s activities, who are interested in becoming a Trustee or who have relevant experiences which they are willing to share with members.
-Please review the committee structure below and see where you could help.
+Please review the committee structure shown here and see where you could help.

 Adam joined the Committee at our 2015 AGM and was elected as Chairman at our 2017 AGM.
 He has his own web site summarising his own journey with HSP here.